Do you know you can raise fish for leather making?

 The following are advantages of making and using fish leather in the blue fashion industry.

-• It has a unique natural pattern; tilapia and perch skins, for example, have the scales pattern like a reptile.
+- It has a unique natural pattern; tilapia and perch skins, for example, have a scales pattern like a reptile.

-• It absorbs different colours (see the figure above) and dyes well.
+- It absorbs different colors (see the figure above) and dyes well.

-• It is likely to attract learners and tourists diversifying your income sources from agritourism and trainings fees.
+- It is likely to attract learners and tourists diversifying your income sources from agritourism and training fees.

-• Fish leather processing will support cottage industry growth, add up to 30% value for fishers and mongers as it improves job creation and income for all value chain players.
+- Fish leather processing will support cottage industry growth, and add up to 30% value for fishers and mongers as it improves job creation and income for all value chain players.

-• Use of waste fish’s skin can reduce demand for snake and alligator skins for exotic leather from endangered species.
-In the long term, it may see a less need for cow leather.
+- The use of waste fish skin can reduce the demand for snake and alligator skins for exotic leather from endangered species.
+In the long term, there may be less need for cow leather.

 How profitable is fish leather processing?

 The price depends on the type of fish.
-CEO of Victorian foods a fish tannery in Kenya report to sell Nile perch fish leather for $5 (Ksh500) per square foot.
+CEO of Victorian Foods a fish tannery in Kenya reports selling Nile perch fish leather for $5 (Ksh500) per square foot.
 The same size from salmon skins sells for $12.30 (KSH 1,230) from Atlantic Leather, a tanner in Iceland.

 What can you make using fish leather?

-The food and agriculture organization (FAO) estimate that fish leather accounts for 1 per cent of all leather supply.
+The Food and Agriculture Organization (FAO) estimates that fish leather accounts for 1 percent of all leather supply.

 Fish leather products require similar care to other leather products: i.e. Spot clean with mild soap and water or use a suede brush.

-As a green entrepreneur in the blue economy sector, you can produce a range of men’s and woman’s items.
-They include designer shoes, clothing and other fashion items such as belts, purses, bags and wallets.
-You can also be creative and make fast-moving minor items with high-volume sales like knife sheaths, bookbinders, key holders and hip flask covers.
+As a green entrepreneur in the blue economy sector, you can produce a range of men’s and women’s items.
+They include designer shoes, clothing, and other fashion items such as belts, purses, bags, and wallets.
+You can also be creative and make fast-moving minor items with high-volume sales like knife sheaths, bookbinders, key holders, and hip flask covers.

 As a fisherman or processor, there is more to it than food.
 Consider investing in fish leather processing.
 Do it as an individual or a group to improve on fish processing and food waste management.